openenclave/openenclave/tcps/Doc/GettingStarted.md

 the DebugSimulation configuration in Visual Studio for software emulation.

-**For TrustZone:** You can use a basic software emulation environment with OP-TEE by creating and using a DebugMockOptee configuration in Visual Studio, as follows...
+**For TrustZone:** You can use a basic software emulation environment with OP-TEE by creating and using a DebugOpteeSimulation configuration in Visual Studio, as follows...

-1. Create a new configuration (say, for x86 and called DebugMockOptee) based on the Debug configuration.
+1. Create a new configuration (say, for x86 and called DebugOpteeSimulation) based on the Debug configuration.
 A new configuration can be created inside Visual Studio by right clicking on the solution, and accessing the "Configuration Manager" screen.
 2. Go to your application project properties.
-In the "Configuration Properties"->"C/C++"->"Preprocessor" for All Platforms and for the DebugMockOptee configuration, change **USE\_SGX** to **USE\_OPTEE;SIMULATE\_TEE**
+In the "Configuration Properties"->"C/C++"->"Preprocessor" for All Platforms and for the DebugOpteeSimulation configuration, change **USE\_SGX** to **USE\_OPTEE;SIMULATE\_TEE**
-3. Add mockoptee\_u.lib to the Additional Dependencies of your app and remove any sgx libraries, for All Platforms for the DebugMockOptee configuration.
+3. Add oehost\_opteesim.lib to the Additional Dependencies of your app and remove any sgx libraries, for All Platforms for the DebugOpteeSimulation configuration.
 Your libs might look like this:
-"tcps\_u.lib;ws2\_32.lib;rpcrt4.lib;shell32.lib;mockoptee\_u.lib"
+"oehost.lib;ws2\_32.lib;rpcrt4.lib;shell32.lib;oehost\_opteesim.lib"
-4. Your app Additional Include Directories for DebugMockOptee should include at least:
+4. Your app Additional Include Directories for DebugOpteeSimulation should include at least:
-* $(TcpsSdkDir)Inc\optee\Untrusted
+* $(TcpsSdkDir)include\optee\Untrusted
-* $(TcpsSdkDir)Inc\optee
+* $(TcpsSdkDir)include\optee
-* $(TcpsSdkDir)Inc
+* $(TcpsSdkDir)include
 * $(SGXSDKInstallPath)\include
 5. In the "Configuration Properties->"Debugging", change Debugger to launch back to Local Windows Debugger, and make the working directory be the directory your enclave is built in (usually "$(OutDir)").
-6. The same files that you build for OP-TEE should be built for DebugMockOptee, so if you have files selectively built (e.g., if you have C files marked as Exclude From Build for certain configurations), update your configuration so that the same files get built, not any SGX-specific ones.
+6. The same files that you build for OP-TEE should be built for DebugOpteeSimulation, so if you have files selectively built (e.g., if you have C files marked as Exclude From Build for certain configurations), update your configuration so that the same files get built, not any SGX-specific ones.
 7. Go to your TA project properties.
-In the "Configuration Properties"->"C/C++"->"Preprocessor" properties of the DebugMockOptee configuration for All Platforms, change **USE\_SGX** to **USE\_OPTEE;SIMULATE\_TEE**
+In the "Configuration Properties"->"C/C++"->"Preprocessor" properties of the DebugOpteeSimulation configuration for All Platforms, change **USE\_SGX** to **USE\_OPTEE;SIMULATE\_TEE**
-8. In your TA's "Configuration Properties"->"C/C++"->"General" properties of the DebugMockOptee configuration for All Platforms, the Additional Include Directories should NOT include $(SGXSDKInstallPath)include\tlibc or
+8. In your TA's "Configuration Properties"->"C/C++"->"General" properties of the DebugOpteeSimulation configuration for All Platforms, the Additional Include Directories should NOT include $(SGXSDKInstallPath)include\tlibc or
 $(SGXSDKInstallPath)include\libc++, and should include at least:
 * $(TcpsSdkDir)External\RIoT\CyReP\cyrep
-* $(TcpsSdkDir)Inc\optee\Trusted\Simulator
+* $(TcpsSdkDir)include\optee\Trusted\Simulator
-* $(TcpsSdkDir)Inc\optee\Trusted
+* $(TcpsSdkDir)include\optee\Trusted
-* $(TcpsSdkDir)Inc\optee
+* $(TcpsSdkDir)include\optee
-* $(TcpsSdkDir)Inc
+* $(TcpsSdkDir)include
 * $(SGXSDKInstallPath)include
 * $(TcpsSdkDir)External\optee\_os\lib\libutee\include
 * $(TcpsSdkDir)External\optee\_os\lib\libutils\ext\include
-9. In your TA's "Configuration Properties"->"VC++ Directories" properties of the DebugMockOptee configuration for All Platforms, change the Include Directories and Library Directories from $(NoInherit) back to \<inherit from parent or project defaults\>.
+9. In your TA's "Configuration Properties"->"VC++ Directories" properties of the DebugOpteeSimulation configuration for All Platforms, change the Include Directories and Library Directories from $(NoInherit) back to \<inherit from parent or project defaults\>.
-10. In your TA's "Configuration Properties"->"Linker"->"Input" in the DebugMockOptee configuration for All Platforms, clear "Ignore All Default Libraries", and add mockoptee\_t.lib to the Additional Dependencies of your TA, and remove any sgx libs.
+10. In your TA's "Configuration Properties"->"Linker"->"Input" in the DebugOpteeSimulation configuration for All Platforms, clear "Ignore All Default Libraries", and add oeenclave\_opteesim.lib to the Additional Dependencies of your TA, and remove any sgx libs.
 Your libs might look like this:
-"tcps\_t.lib;mockoptee\_t.lib;kernel32.lib;vcruntime.lib;ucrtd.lib"
+"oeenclave.lib;oeenclave\_opteesim.lib;kernel32.lib;vcruntime.lib;ucrtd.lib"
 11. In your TA's "Configuration Properties"->"Build Events"->"Post-Build Event",
-change the "Use in Build" to No for the DebugMockOptee configuration for all Platforms.
+change the "Use in Build" to No for the DebugOpteeSimulation configuration for all Platforms.
-12. In your TA's "Configuration Properties"->"General" section in the DebugMockOptee configuration for All Platforms, change the Target Name to be your TA's UUID (without curly braces).
+12. In your TA's "Configuration Properties"->"General" section in the DebugOpteeSimulation configuration for All Platforms, change the Target Name to be your TA's UUID (without curly braces).